Naga Students' Federation: History

 On 7 May 1947, student leaders from Angami, Ao, Lotha, Sümi gathered at Kohima and decided to have the inaugural session of the Naga Students' Federation on 17 May 1947.
 However, the proposed meeting could only be held from 29 to 30 October 1947 whereby NSF came into being under the Chairmanship of Z. Ahu.

 The second session of the Naga Students' Federation was held in Mokokchung from 13 to 15 October 1948.
 However, after the second session the NSF went defunct for 17 years due to the rising Naga political crisis and the imposition of Army Rule in the Naga Hills.

 The NSF became fully functional only in 1971.

 On 20 March 1986, two students Kekuojalie Sachü and Vikhozo Yhoshü were killed in indiscriminate firing by Nagaland Police when they participated in a peaceful protest called by the NSF to rally against the state government's decision on the introduction of Indian Police Service (IPS) cadres and the extension of the Disturbed Area Belt from 5 to 20 km along the Indo-Myanmar (Indo-Burma) border.
 The event was so tumultuous that it led three Cabinet ministers and five state ministers of Nagaland to resign.

 In commemoration of the incident, the NSF Martyrs' Memorial Trophy is held annually.

+Constituent units

+The Naga Students' Federation is composed of various tribe-based and regional student organizations, commonly referred to as its constituent units.
+These units represent different Naga ethnic groups and form the core membership of the federation.
+They are: